bananna1/bananna1.github.io/README.md

 Java
 #### Description
 SSSSSS - Shamir's Secret Sharing Secure Storage System is an implementation of Shamir's Secret Sharing to achieve security of files storage.
 It is of course based on the generation of shares that disclose a secret when a party possesses at least an amount of them equal to a threshold, which is set in the initialization phase.\
-The functionalities a user can benefit from thanks to this project are:\
+The functionalities a user can benefit from thanks to this project are the following:\
 • Encrypt a file, to protect it from an attacker, with AES-256 GCM\
 • Copy the encrypted file on all their devices, to have it always accessible\
 • Set a threshold of devices that are needed to recover the file\